ihateblueb/hyacinthhello/README.md

   channel: hyacinthhello # Leave default, unless you have multiple proxies with HyacinthHello
   user: # Leave blank unless you know what to put here
   pass: # Leave blank unless you know what to put here
+database:
+  type: yaml # Default is yaml.
+Other options are mysql or postgres
+  # If you chose yaml, you can ignore the rest of the database config
+  host: 0.0.0.0
+  port: 3306 # Default mysql is 3306, postgres is 5432
+  db: hyacinthhello # Create this
+  user: # Fill this in
+  pass: # Fill this in
 prefix: "" # Prefix before command responses
 wrapper-left: "&e&o" # Prefix for messages
 wrapper-right: "" # Suffix for messages